Geodia barretti: Genomics

 One meta-transcriptome was obtained by pyrosequencing from a specimen collected south of Bergen (Norway) in 2007.
 Double-stranded cDNA was sequenced on a GF FLX sequencer (Roche Applied Sciences/454 Life Sciences, Barnford, CT). rRNA ribo-tags revealed a microsymbiont community, dominated by group SAR202 of Chloroflexota, candidate phylum "Poribacteria", and Acidobacteriota.
 The most abundant mRNAs coded for key metabolic enzymes of nitrification from ammonia-oxidizing Archaea as well as candidate genes involved in related processes.

+The whole genome of this sponge was first published in 2023; it was sequenced on PacBio and Illumina (HiSeqX) platforms from a specimen collected in 2016 in Kosterhavet National Park, on the Swedish west coast.
+This nuclear genome assembly is 144 Mbp long (4,535 scaffolds) with a BUSCO completeness of 71.5%, while the mitochondrial genome is 17,996 bp long.
+Annotation of the nuclear genome found 31,884 protein-coding genes.

 Systematics

 Etymology

 This sponge was named in honor of one of its discoverers, the biologist Lucas Barrett (1837-1862).

 Vernacular names

 This sponge is called "rutabaga sponge" in Norwegian (kålrabisvamp) and "football sponge" in Swedish (fotbollssvampdjur).

 Type material

 This sponge was collected by biologists Robert McAndrew and Lucas Barrett in 1855 on the South side of Vikna Island (formerly called Vigten or Vikten Island), North-Trøndelag, Norway, at a depth of 183 meters.
 It was later described by the British sponge taxonomist James Scott Bowerbank in 1858.

 The holotype is a dry specimen stored at the Natural History Museum in London with the museum number BNHM 1877.5.21.1399.
 There are also slides of the holotype: BNHM 1877.5.21.1400 (one slide of surface and one spicule preparation) and BNHM 1877.5.21.1401 (slide of a section).